movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Abort restores saved root locations and marks transaction-owned extent buffers stale before releasing new allocations.
 Successful publication releases transaction ownership only after durability is established.

+Detached COW blocks keep their allocations until delayed references are drained and their extent items are gone.
+Commit can detach an extent-tree block whose add was already materialized; immediate reuse would race its pending drop.

 ## Caches, locking, and allocation